lukesrw/lukesrw/README.md

 I'm a software engineer from the United Kingdom, working on various projects in my spare time.

-## Websites
+## Applications
-### "Among Us" Avatar Maker
+### SQL Converter
-Custom avatar maker for the game "Among Us"
+Tool to quick and painlessly convert between SQL, JS, and PHP
-- [GitHub Repository](https://github.com/lukesrw/among-us) - browse the code, contribute a hat?
+- [GitHub Repository](https://github.com/lukesrw/sql-converter) - browse the code, contribute a hat?
-- [Website](https://among-us.lukesrw.co.uk) - view the website, make an avatar.
+- [Website](https://sql.lukesrw.co.uk) - view the website, make an avatar.

 ## Packages
 ### JSite